AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

     $vm=Set-AzureRMVMOSDisk -VM $vm -Name "OSDisk" -VhdUri $osDiskUri -CreateOption fromImage New-AzureRMVM -ResourceGroupName $rgName -Location $locName -VM $vm

-Use the Azure portal preview to connect to SQL1 using the local administrator account of SQL1.
+Use the Azure Portal to connect to SQL1 using the local administrator account of SQL1.

 Next, configure Windows Firewall rules to allow basic connectivity testing and SQL Server traffic.
 From an administrator-level Windows PowerShell command prompt on SQL1, run these commands.